Spike Milligan: Legal troubles

-In 1974 Milligan was arrested for shooting a trespasser with an air rifle.
+In 1974, Milligan was arrested for shooting a trespasser with an air rifle.
 He defended himself in court and was given a conditional discharge.

 Humour with the Prince of Wales

-Prince Charles was a fan of Milligan.
+Prince Charles (now Charles III) was a fan of Milligan.
 When Milligan received the Lifetime Achievement Award at the British Comedy Awards in 1994, the prince sent a congratulatory message to be read out on live television.
 Milligan interrupted the message to call the prince a "little grovelling bastard".
-He later faxed the prince, saying: "I suppose a knighthood is out of the question?"
+He later faxed the prince, saying: "I suppose a knighthood is out of the question now?"

 In reality, he and the prince were very close friends, and Milligan had already been made a Commander of the Order of the British Empire (CBE) in 1992 (honorary because of his Irish citizenship).
 He was made an honorary Knight Commander of the Order of the British Empire (KBE) in 2001.

 On 23 July 1981, the Prince of Wales and Lady Diana Spencer were presented with a poem about the forthcoming Royal Wedding, delivered to Buckingham Palace on a 3-foot-9-inch parchment scroll, written under the pen name MacGoonical.
 A ridiculous verse written in the style of William McGonagall, the ode was commissioned by the Legal and General Assurance society as a "mark of esteem and affection".
 The verse, titled "Ode to His Royal Highness the Prince of Wales on the occasion of his Weeding", begins: